Looking for a copy of the letter sent to south Ramsay residents? Please click here.

 Starting October 1, 2021, MMPL will offer reimbursements of CPPL non-resident fees to south Ramsay residents who wish to continue with CPPL as their community library.
-A form will be available from the library site or by request at that time.
+The reimbursement form is available here.
 The reimbursement plan is estimated to save Mississippi Mills approximately $30,000 for library services in 2022 alone.
 The reimbursement plan will be reviewed annually by the MMPL Board.
 The plan applies to south Ramsay residents (if interested, request the approved area map of south Ramsay from MMPL).
 Please note: Mississippi Mills Council is responsible for determining how the cost savings are reallocated.

 Reimbursement plan details

 The MMPL Board has set the reimbursement fees for south Ramsay residents using CPPL at $30/person or $55/family.
 These fees were set based on the following information:

 - Carleton Place Public Library’s non-resident fees as of June 2021 are $30/person and $55/family

 - The average non-resident fee in Eastern Ontario (library systems from Kingston to Ottawa) is $35 per person.